Joran Vliegen: 2020–2021: Second Major quarterfinal, Masters semifinal, Olympics, top 30

-2022: First Grand Slam mixed doubles final
+2022: Grand Slam mixed doubles final

 At the 2022 French Open, Vliegen and Gillé caused an upset by eliminating the defending champions and home favorites Pierre Hugues Herbert and Nicolas Mahut in three tight sets without dropping one service game.
 In the second round they saw off the Australian pairing of Luke Saville and Jordan Thompson before falling to the unseeded pairing of Rafael Matos and David Vega Hernández in a third super match tie-break.

 He also entered the mixed doubles event for the first time, partnering Norwegian Ulrikke Eikeri.
 In the first round they won against the Kazakh pairing of Anna Danilina and Andrey Golubev in three sets.
 In the second round they progressed past the home team of Clara Burel and Hugo Gaston in straight sets.
 In the third round they faced 2021 Wimbledon champions Desirae Krawczyk and Neal Skupski and lost the first set comprehensively before bouncing back to win the second set in the tie-break and the third set match tie-break.
 Their semifinal followed a similar pattern, this time against 2018 Wimbledon champion Nicole Melichar and twice French Open Men's doubles champion Kevin Krawietz, with them again bouncing back from a poor first set to win the second in the tie-break and the third set match tie-break to reach their first Grand Slam final.
 They lost in the final to Ena Shibahara and Wesley Koolhof.
 This made Vliegen the first Belgian man to reach the final of a mixed doubles event of a Grand Slam tournament.